bedshape/voidinstallscripts/README.md

+it is assumed that you are using a UEFI amd64 system

 two scripts that allow for a pretty painless encrypted void linux install

 prior to cloning this repo partition your drives and, run